 • Add a few fresh herbs like parsley and oregano.

 • Fresh mozzarella is the way to go.
-Prepackaged will be hard and a bit waxy and throw the Caprese off balance.
+Prepackaged will be hard and a bit waxy and throw the Caprese bruschetta off balance.

-Caprese bruschetta on plate.
+A close up of Caprese bruschetta on plate.

 caprese bruschetta on plate